M-O-S-E-S/moses/README.md

 This should mostly work, but at the time of this writing no integration testing has been performed.

+# security

+Using docker-compose while the simulator is unable to be embedded into the composition creates a security hazard.
+If it could be embedded you could expose only ports 80, 443, 8000, 8002, and several freeswitch ports for full functionality.
+Since regions need access to the grid services contained within the composition, the composition also exposes 3000, 3001, 3001, 3306, 8001, 8006, and 32700.
+These ports are for use on your LAN, and none of them should be exposed to the internet.

+Until the Halcyon region simulators can run effectively on linux, and be included within the networking stack of this docker-composition, we strongly recommend placing this host behind a firewall with all traffic blocked except for the following:

+    * TCP 80
+    * TCP 443
+    * TCP 8002
+    * TCP/UDP 5060
+    * UDP 10000/10100

+Note that this does not include the UDP/TCP pairs required for each region, which are not mentioned here as the regions are hosted separately on a Windows host that you provide.

 # features

 This deployment strategy is a docker composition, allowing for a quick set-up and use of an otherwise difficult to configure system.
 The system is being separated into replaceable microservices where possible, and sane defaults have been selected where possible.